niek-sidn/stiab/README.md

 That should hopefully satisfy your testing and designing needs.

 ### W.I.P alert
-> [!CAUTION]: At the moment this should be considered work in progress.
+> [!CAUTION]
->
+> At the moment this should be considered work in progress.

 > * especially the zones TTL's and KASP policies may not be atuned.
 > * inconsistencies between components did happen. *TODO*: /var/lib/stiab -> /var/lib/nsd ?
 > * maybe knot should be running as root in stead of user knot?
 Or NSD as user nsd?